svick/LINQ-to-Wiki/README.md

 including things like editing articles, listing articles in categories, listing all kinds of links on a page and much more.
-Querying the various lists available can be done using LINQ queries, which then get translated into efficient API reuqests.
+Querying the various lists available can be done using LINQ queries, which then get translated into efficient API requests.

 The library is strongly-typed, which means it should be hard to make invalid requests and it also makes it easy to discover available methods and properties though IntelliSense.